neilscudder/paradigm/README.md

 # paradigm v1.0.4

-Access services on remote, portable, or mobile client machines as though they are on your server's localhost.
-Paradigm creates remote port forwarding tunnels over ssh to consolidate the service ports of many client machines on a single server.
+Access services on remote machines as though they are on your server's localhost.
+Paradigm creates remote port forwarding tunnels over ssh to consolidate the service ports of many clients on a single server.
 Requires only a POSIX-compatible shell and openssh.
 This framework provides a reliable way for a fleet of headless firewalled devices to remain accesible despite changing networks or geographic location.

-Ports for local services like sshd are forwarded through encrypted tunnels to a server.
-Tunnels are checked and re-established when broken.
+Ports for local services (like 22 - sshd) are forwarded through tunnels to unique ports on the server (between 1024-65535).
+The tunnel is initiated by logging in with key-based authentication, (preferrably to a jailed user account) and first retrieving a portalias value from the checker script.

+Tunnels are checked at runtime and re-established if broken.
 Everything is logged.
 The paradigm script is expected to run on a headless, innaccesible unit, on an unknown network, and is designed to operate without supervision.

 In practice this is useful to manage a fleet of headless embedded media players such as digital signage in retail locations with poor quality computer networks.
 Remote accessibility to all forwarded service ports persists with minimal network requirements: access to one server over one port.